cloud-bulldozer/stockpile/README.md

 ```

-For the role hierarchy, best example would be to look at openshift roles:
+For the role hierarchy, a good example would be to look at openshift roles:

-Following is how the role openshift-cluster-topology collects facts:
+Following is how the role *openshift-cluster-topology* collects facts:

 ```yaml
 - name: set the collected info as facts